convexset/meteor-hierarchical-user-properties/README.md

  - `propertyAssignmentCollectionName` gives the collection name for the associated "property assignment collection"
  - `materializedDataCollectionName` gives the collection name for the associated "materialized property data collection"

-The resulting object `HierarchicalUserProperties` may then be used as follows.
+The resulting object `HierarchicalUserProperties` may then be used as follows...

 ### Creating Hierarchy Items

-`HierarchicalUserProperties.createHierarchyItem()`: creates a hierarchy item with no parent node (a root of a new tree); also returns the created item
+`HierarchicalUserProperties.createHierarchyItem(data = {})`: creates a hierarchy item with no parent node (a root of a new tree) with data `data` (do not include keys `parentId` and `upstreamNodeIdList`, they will be overwritten); also returns the created item

 ### Getting Items and Cursors